 Ankle sprain

 Now let's focus on ankle sprains.
 We first looked at the paper by Cupler et al. 2020 who summarized and mapped evidence relating to taping methods used for various joints and conditions in the musculoskeletal system.
 This paper was therefore based on the study by Nunes et al. 2016 to indicate with a moderate level of evidence that the Ktape for ankle sprain was unfavorable (Cupler et al. 2020).
+And indeed, Nunes et al. 2016 indicate that the application of Kinesio Taping, in order to stimulate the lymphatic system, is ineffective in reducing acute swelling after an ankle sprain in athletes (Nunes et al. 2016).

+In 2017, Kim et al. carried out a study whose objective was to investigate the immediate effect on the walking function of an ankle balance Ktape applied to amateur soccer players suffering from lateral ankle sprain.
 The authors reported that applying ankle balance bands using a Ktape instantly increased the walking ability of amateur soccer players with severe ankle sprains.
 Therefore, ankle balance taping is a useful alternative to prevent and treat severe ankle sprains in amateur soccer players (Kim et al. 2017).
+This study is contrary to the results of Nunes et al. 2016.
+This variability may in part be due to the severity of the sprains, which was not the same in the two studies, by the different Ktape setups, and by the measures evaluated.

 In 2021, Nunes and her team conducted a systematic review and meta-analysis to investigate whether the KT technique, applied to the ankles of healthy people as a preventive intervention and in people with ankle injuries, is superior to fictional or alternative interventions on ankle function.
 Based on their results, it seems that the current evidence does not support the use of KT to improve ankle function for the purpose of prevention in healthy subjects.